 Administrative Fee and Additional Requirements/Information

 Administrative Fee: The Office of the Senior Vice President and Provost administers the visiting scholar program and thus manages the assessment of the Administrative Fee ($500) to be paid by each visiting scholar.
 The fee recognizes that there are costs associated with hosting such visitors; the fee will directly pay for issuance of the University ID (ISU Card), Net ID (email) and for the background check.
 Each visiting scholar will be assessed this fee via the U-Bill.
-The visiting scholar must pay the fee within 90 days of issuance of the U-Bill.
+The visiting scholar must pay the fee by the calculated due date on the U-Bill.
 Failure to pay the U-Bill may result in early termination of the Agreement and visit.

 Insurance: All international visiting scholars are required to enroll themselves and their accompanying dependents in the Iowa State University Student and Scholar Health Insurance (SSHIP) regardless of nonimmigrant status or length of visit.
 The cost of the monthly premiums for Student and Scholar Health Insurance is in addition to the administrative fee assessed to the visiting scholar.
 Enrollment must be completed within 31 days of the visiting scholar’s arrival.